sohamsarkar1994/maps/README.md

 This is a map of Siliguri.
 This place thrives on tourism.
 So, this is to help all the tourists who wish to explore this place.

+## link

+You can find a live running site of this code [here](https://sohamsarkar1994.github.io/maps/https://sohamsarkar1994.github.io/maps/).

 ## Instructions
 * run the file index.html in google chrome.
 * wait for the map to load its contents.